-- Always make sure there are no people or animals in the area around the rear seat backrest when folding it forward. - Never fold the rear seat backrest forward or back while the vehicle is moving. - When folding the rear seat backrest back up, make sure that the safety belt does not get caught or damaged. - Keep hands, fingers, feet and other body parts out of the way when folding the rear seat backrest forward or back. - Each rear seat backrest must be securely latched in the upright position so that the safety belts on the rear seats can provide protection. - If a seat is used with an unsecured backrest, the passenger will move forward together with the backrest during sudden braking, driving maneuvers, or in a collision. - No one, including children, may ride on the rear seats if the rear seat backrest is folded down or not correctly latched.
+- Always make sure there are no people or animals in the area around the rear seat backrest when folding it forward. - Never fold the rear seat backrest or the rear seat bench up or down while the vehicle is movina. - When folding the rear seat backrest or the rear seat bench back up, make sure that the safety belt does not get caught or damaged. - .
+Keep hands, fingers, feet and other body parts out of the way when folding the rear seat backrest or the rear seat bench up and down. - Each rear seat backrest must be securely latched in the upright position so that the safety belts on the rear seats can provide protection.
+This is particularly the case for the middle seat on the rear seat bench. - .
+If a seat is used with an unsecured backrest, the passenger will move forward together with the rear seat backrest during sudden braking, driving maneuvers, or in a collision. - If the red marking on the button A, (2) is visible, this indicates that the backrest is not latched into place.
+Always check to make sure that the red marking is not visible whenever the rear seat backrest is in the upright position. - No one, including children, may ride on the rear seats if the rear seat backrest or the rear seat bench is folded down or not correctly latched.